How dissolving a high performance mobile team would help boosting mobile development

 Silvercast | How dissolving a high performance mobile team would help boosting mobile development

-Disclaimer, this postmortem is based on a unique combination of organization setup and team performance.
-It may not be applicable with companies having dynamic setup like Spotify or ones with luxury resources.
-It is mostly true to small/medium startups where resources are limited with existing specialized skill sets.
-Restructuring teams most of the time is a hard and sensitive practice; it needs to be as sound as possible, as minimal disruption as possible while keeping the teams happy to move forward.
+Disclaimer: this postmortem is based on a unique combination of organizational setup and team performance.
+It may not be applicable to companies with a dynamic setup like Spotify, or to those with the luxury of abundant resources.
+It is most relevant to small and medium-sized startups where resources are limited and skill sets are specialized.
+Restructuring teams is almost always a difficult and sensitive undertaking; it needs to be as well-reasoned as possible, with minimal disruption, while keeping teams motivated to move forward.

 Why we wanted to make the move

-Because our core product experience is centered around running SMEs, say, expense reports, receipt capturing, bookkeeping, invoicing, salary, we feel it's more natural for customers to have full experience on desktop-size web pages.
-Our mobile app was originally designed to be an add-on to the product where customers could quickly capture and categorize receipts on the go; further actions can be completed on web app later.
-We had a dedicated mobile team to take care of the mobile app development.
-The mobile team was kept quite small compared to other feature teams and our tech organization structure was like this.
+Our core product experience is centered around running SME operations — expense reports, receipt capturing, bookkeeping, invoicing, payroll — and we felt it was more natural for customers to have the full experience on desktop-sized web pages.
+Our mobile app was originally designed as a companion to the product, allowing customers to quickly capture and categorize receipts on the go, with further actions completed in the web app.
+We had a dedicated mobile team responsible for mobile app development, kept quite small relative to our other feature teams.
+Our tech organization structure looked like this.

 Tech organization structure

-Over time more features have been added to our product, leading to more teams.
-We deliberately chose to ship some flows to mobile app due to customer requests.
-The mobile team did a great job delivering new features with very nice user feedbacks.
-That model worked well in the beginning, then friction started appearing even though individual teams were still able to maintain high performance.
-Basically there are quite some impediments to go through before shiping a feature to mobile users.
-Rather than feature teams control the development of both web and mobile, we relied on mobile team to do product planning and independent development while we weren't really betting big on mobile-first product either.
-This bited us in term of ownership, maintainability, and stretching resources.
-The team structure became like this, which looked obviously bad.
+Over time, more features were added to our product, leading to the formation of more teams.
+We deliberately chose to ship some flows to the mobile app based on customer requests.
+The mobile team did a great job delivering new features, with very positive user feedback.
+That model worked well in the beginning — then friction started to appear, even though individual teams were still able to maintain high performance.
+There were quite a few impediments to navigate before shipping a feature to mobile users.
+Rather than having feature teams own the development of both web and mobile, we relied on the mobile team to handle product planning and independent development, all while we were not fully committed to a mobile-first product strategy.
+This bit us in terms of ownership, maintainability, and resource allocation.
+The team structure evolved into something that looked obviously problematic.

 Stretched mobile team